 The Bethnal Green spa facilities include steam rooms, saunas, a hammam, plunge pool and ice fountain.
 Selected days are also female only, with a three hour pass generally around the £30 mark.

-York Hall sometimes hosts gigs in there min hall and we once saw Laura Marling perform here a few years ago.
+York Hall sometimes hosts gigs in their main hall and we once saw Laura Marling perform here a few years ago.

-Address: 5 Old Ford Road, London E2 9PJ
+Address: York Hall, 5 Old Ford Road, London E2 9PJ

 10. Renegade Urban Winery and Bar